frank038/tkalculator/README.md

 When the symbol '=' is present, the actual total is reported as the first number by pressing one of the four operators.

+Double return for a separetor line of '#'.

 Tkalculator accepts 13 digits, and has the thousands separator.